 And if you’re shopping for comprehensive car insurance, Jerry can help with that, too.
-Jerry will generate competitive quotes from top providers in less than a minute and gathers your information from your past insurer, so you’re not responsible for any long forms or phone calls.
+Jerry will generate competitive quotes from top providers in less than a minute and gather your information from your past insurer, so you're not responsible for any long forms or phone calls.
 You get all the savings and coverage, without the extra work.

 What is a comprehensive deductible?

 A comprehensive deductible determines how much you will pay for repairs before your comprehensive insurance policy kicks in.

 Comprehensive insuranceis optional, but it provides plenty of added assurance.
 It protects you against the cost of things other than collisions that might happen to your car — things like storm damage, theft, vandalism, floods, and fires.

 States don’t require you to purchase comprehensive insurance as part of your minimum coverage, so if you want comprehensive coverage, you’ll have to add it to your policy.
 And when you do, you’ll want to set a comprehensive deductible that helps you get the best value out of your coverage.

 The higher the comprehensive deductible you choose, the more you will save on the cost of your premiums.